audunmb/Nordskogen/Nordskogsmonster.md

 # Nordskogsmonster

+Area: Jernskogen

-Jernbustsvin
+### Jernbustsvin
-Jernbustsvin er villsvin i den beryktede Rødskogen som har fått bust av jern.
+Fearsome boars from the red-tinted parts of the forest known as Jernskogen.
+While they are the size of regular boars, the bristles are seemingly made of iron.
+As such, they are even worse to fight than regular boars.
+Though, the thin iron bristle is often a valuable resource.

+### Skarphornokse
+Similar to the regular skaukveg, the skarphorn in Jernskogen has horn that are seemingly made of iron and sharp as knives.

+Area: everywhere

+## Skaukveg
+The cattle of orks, these longhaired beasts provide milk and meat.

-Gapagalte
+## Gapagalte
-Gapagalten er det største villsvinet i skogen, med et gap som er stort nok til å sluke en vette og ta en ork i tre jafser.

-Skarphorn (okse)
-Skarphorn er okser i Rødskogen, med horn av jern som er skarpe som kniver.
+Simply an enourmous boar, big enough to eat a goblin whole and take an ork in three bites.

+## Trollelg
+An elk with long raggy hide, often covered in moss.
+Very rare, and it has mysterious powers that make it impossible to catch.
+Often seen where trolls live.
+It's antlers are made of stone.

+## Tannfryskje
+Sometimes black, sometimes yellowish brown, white during the winter.
+A large lynx with enourmous protuding fangs that can tear up much larger animals.

+## Horngaupe
+A

+Trollelg
+En stor og kraftig elg, med lang raggete pels, ofte mosegrodd.
+Svært sjelden og med trolldom som gjør den umulig å fange.
+Ofte sammen med troll.
+Har gevir av stein.

+Area: Vidda
 Moskus
 På viddene og noen ganger streifende ned i skogen er det moskus.

+Area: Kjempeskogen
 Kjempehjort
+Among the giant trees there's the giant deer.
+Enourmous, but fast, brave hunters sometimes dare to hunt in the giant forest to catch this prize.
+The antlers are found in courtrooms far from the forest.

+Kjempehjort
 Mellom kjempetrærne finnes også kjempehjorten.
 Enorm og rask, men de modigste jegerne drar noen ganger for å fange den.
 Gevir fra kjempehjort er høystatus-symboler langt utenfor skogen.

-Trollelg
-En stor og kraftig elg, med lang raggete pels, ofte mosegrodd.
-Svært sjelden og med trolldom som gjør den umulig å fange.
-Ofte sammen med troll.
-Har gevir av stein.

 Langtann (sabeltanngaupe)
 Noen ganger svart, andre ganger gulbrun, hvit i snøen.
 Tre ganger så stor som en vanlig gaupe, med enorme hoggtenner som den river opp store dyr med.